ToyotaCRDL/SpatialPrompting/README.md

   --model vitl336
 ```

-This script reads RGB, depth, and pose files from the specified directory and saves the computed embeddings to an `.npz` file.
+This script reads RGB, depth, and pose files from the specified directory and saves the computed features to an `.npz` file.

-### 2. Interactive Spatial QA
+### 2. Interactive Spatial Question Answering

 Run `spatialqa.py` to launch an interactive session that answers spatial questions based on the loaded spatial features: